SageCreations/GAME1303FinalProject/README.md

 - anybody looking to kill time
 #### - Platform & System Requirements:
 - Windows Operating System for the game build
+- Web build version (if there is extra time to look into)
 - Godot Game Enigne for Development
 #### - Theme and Setting:
 - Each "Dugeon" can have its own style (discussed with team)